-CCPP does not discharge any process effluent directly onto or into the ground.
+CCPP does not discharge process effluent directly into surface waters of the state or groundwater.
 CCPP uses one pond to evaporate process effluent.
 The pond has a double synthetic liner configuration with a leak detection system for compliance monitoring.

-The following facilities at CCPP are permitted by rule in accordance with Utah Administrative Code R317-6-6.2: Raw water tank, Demineralized water storage, and Storm Water Runoff Basin.
+The following facilities at CCPP are permitted by rule in accordance with Utah Administrative Code R317-6-6.2: Raw water tank, Demineralized water storage, and Storm Water Runoff Detention Basin.